% of Area Median Income1 person2 people3 people4 people5 people6 people

 Alameda County Household Income by Size of Household (2025)

 The Area Median Income for Newark is based off County-wide incomes.
 The following table shows the range of incomes by household size for different income classifications in Alameda County.
-For example, a family of four earning $80,000 a year would be considered “low-income” since the low-income range is between $79,991 and $125,050.
+For example, a family of four earning $80,000 a year would be considered “very low-income” since the very low-income range is between $50,901 and $84,850.
 Since the cost of living, specifically housing, is so expensive in the region, the concept of affordable housing and who qualifies has dramatically shifted.